Orilissa (elagolix) is a prescription drug that’s used to treat pain from endometriosis. Orilissa comes as an oral tablet.

 Mild side effects

 Here’s a short list of some of the mild side effects that Orilissa can cause.
-To learn about other mild side effects, talk with your doctor or pharmacist, or read Orilissa’s medication guide.
+To learn about other mild side effects, talk with your doctor or pharmacist, or read Orilissa’s prescribing information.

 Mild side effects of Orilissa that have been reported include: